Carmezim/crypto-twitter-sentiment-analysis/README.md

 # Sentiment Analysis on Crypto Tweets
-Model and pre-processing code used were made by and adapted from https://github.com/abdulfatir/twitter-sentiment-analysis/.
+Model and pre-processing code used were adapted from https://github.com/abdulfatir/twitter-sentiment-analysis/.

 ## Requirements